 - Marketing and Communications in the Equine Industry

 Students may take the courses in any order.
 This course is designed for the adult learner, at least 18 years of age.

-You do not need access to a horse, or own your own horse, to participate and be successful in this course.
+You do not need access to a horse or own your own horse, to participate and be successful in this course.
 You do not need to currently own your business to learn marketing strategies.